IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 The app's core functionality lies here, leveraging KituraKit to send and receive data from the server, along with other functions such as patching and deleting.

-The first function present is to create a new ToDo item on the server:
+The first function present is to create a new ToDo item on the server.
+The below code illustrates how a post method is called on the client using the parameters that have been passed in, which throws an error if the item failed to be created:

 ```swift
 func create(title: String, user: String, order: Int) {